GirllunarExplorer/Python-Exercism-Solutions/beer-song/README.md

 * If you've removed all the duplication, do you have a lot of conditionals?
 Try replacing the conditionals with polymorphism, if it applies in this language.
 How readable is it?

-Then please share your thoughts in a comment on the submission.
-Did this experiment make the code better?
-Worse?
-Did you learn anything from it?

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the solution is in the `exercism/python/<exerciseName>` directory.

-For example, if you're submitting `bob.py` for the Bob exercise, the submit command would be something like `exercism submit <path_to_exercism_dir>/python/bob/bob.py`.

-## Source

-Learn to Program by Chris Pine [view source](http://pine.fm/LearnToProgram/?Chapter=06)